 Smart Water Meters

 Enjoy a smarter way to track your water use!
-Allen's citywide transition to smart water meters will begin in October 2022 with perks such as hourly water use data, automatic leak alerts and consistent, 30-day billing periods.
+Allen's citywide transition to smart water meters is now underway, with customers enjoying new perks such as hourly water use data, automatic leak alerts and more.

 Smart meter benefits

 Smart water meters provide additional insight and control over customers' monthly water bills.
 They have also been identified as one of the State of Texas Best Management Practices for residential water conservation.
 Here are just a few of the perks:

 Track your own use